johnberroa/Duel-of-the-Numbers/README.md

 ## The Game
 Two random numbers are generated and the player must make with their fingers the sum mod 5 of said generated numbers.
 Neuromorphic hardware detects the number of digits via a convolutional neural network.
 This is checked via generating the answer via quantum computing.
 After one player plays a round, the next player is up, and the game continues.

+### Manual
+Indicate the solution with your fingers.
+Therefore, put your hand completly into the red square.
+Press space and the recognized number will appear below the task.
+Simply retry if it is not correct.
+To evaluate your solution press 'q'.
+You get more points the faster you come up with the solution.

 ## How it Works
 Fingers are detected using a slightly modified version of Jared Vasquez's *How Many Fingers* [code](https://github.com/jgv7/CNN-HowManyFingers).